lo-la-do-li/silver-nest/README.md

 - User authentication
 - Put/patch/delete requests set up in database for removing a resident from the app on approval of an application
-- Edit/Update Application feature that allows student to make changes to their application before they submit
+- "My Application" feature that allows student to make changes to their application before they submit

 ## Contributor